PerseusDL/CITE-JSON-LD/README.md

 	<%= val %> => {{ val }}

-is easier to convert than the inverse...
+is easier to convert than the inverse

 	{{ val }} => <%= val %>

+### scripts/convert.rb